 Visual models created on Storyboard That can be great teaching tools.
 However, getting students to develop and use their own models is also important for a number of reasons.
 In order to create an accurate model, students need to understand the topic in detail.
 Any errors that students make in their models can highlight gaps in understanding or misconceptions.
 Models can be created at the beginning and again at the end of a topic to see how students’ thinking has changed.

 Analogy models are a great way of describing something to students they are unable to see.
 Teachers use them all the time when they compare a system to something the students are more familiar with.
 The more similarities the analogy model has to the target system, the better.
-Visual representations of these models help students make those concept links more easily.
+Visual representations of these models help students make concept links more easily.
 It can be even more effective to have students create their own analogy models on Storyboard That!
-Discussions around the similarities and differences between the analogy are essential.
+Discussions around the similarities and differences between the analogy are essential after they've been created.
 These can be teacher-led in a whole class setting, or smaller student-led discussions.
 Analogy models can be useful when students are learning about a wide range of topics in science, especially topics with abstract hard-to-visualize parts, like electrical circuits.

 Models can also be used to represent things that can’t be seen, such as forces.
 As with electrical circuits, forces can be difficult for students to imagine because they can’t be physically seen.
 Students can create force diagrams using characters and scenes, with arrows to show the size and magnitude of the forces.
 Students are then able to think about the resultant force and the effect this has on the movement of different bodies.